 After birth, most affected neonates are immediately symptomatic.
 Excessive secretions from the proximal esophagus lead to coughing, choking, drooling and cyanosis.
 The respiratory distress is from fluid in the lungs and/or aspiration pneumonia.
 The infant is also unable to feed since the esophagus often ends in a blind pouch.

 Diagnosis.
-If not detected prenatally by ultrasound, the diagnosis can be confirmed after birth on chest x-ray; an orogastric (OG) or nasogastric (NG) catheter placed into the esophagus will not reach the stomach (seen as the gastric air bubble in Figure 3).
+If not detected prenatally by ultrasound, the diagnosis can be confirmed after birth; on chest x-ray a tube (NG tube) placed into the esophagus will not reach the stomach (seen as the gastric air bubble in Figure 3).